kaustubhsridhar/openpi_regent_droid/README_new.md

 # Run the server on ivy
 CUDA_VISIBLE_DEVICES=5 uv run scripts/serve_policy.py policy:checkpoint --policy.config=pi0_fast_droid --policy.dir=s3://openpi-assets/checkpoints/pi0_fast_droid

+# If you want to run the server on the workstation in the lab
+cd ~/Projects/openpi-main/
+./run_pi0_exx.sh

 # Run the client on the franka robot
 # Terminal 1:
 startserver